Circuits now run on Wednesdays at 5.30pm and 6.40pm. An additional session is now also available on Thursday at 6pm.

 Core-Active Circuits run on Wednesday evenings from early October and continue into the summer.
 The standard training format is of two separate sessions.
 In the winter (Oct-March) these start at 5.30pm and 6.40pm.
-In the summer, the times change and we are currently (August 2017) doing just one session at 6pm.
-Circuits will pause from 23rd August and, subject to availability, resume on Wed 12th Oct at 5.30pm.
+In the summer, the times change and we usually reduce to doing just one session at 6pm.
+The new Thursday session is at 6pm.

 Each session lasts about an hour and followed by a supervised stretch down.

 Any updates will be posted on this page, circulated to the email list and Tweeted by @OxfordRowCoach.
 You can also track and contribute to Circuits via Meetup.com (search for “Circuit Training with John Hill”)